 To graduate from WSC: 120

-Popular minors: Online Media, Editing and Publishing, Journalism, Spanish, Sports Management
+Popular minors: Online Media, Digital Film Production, Promotion and Media, Editing and Publishing, Journalism, Spanish, Sport Management, Theatre, Speech Communication

 School: Arts and Humanities